benlye/StmMultiBoot/README.md

 To keep the bootloader size below 8KB, HAL serial support must be disabled:
 * Select **Disabled (no serial support)** from the **Tools** -> **U(S)ART Support** menu

+## Using the bootloader
+[To do]

 ## Credits
-This bootloader is based on [work by Mike Blandford](https://github.com/MikeBland/StmMultiBoot/), which is in turn based on the [OptiBoot bootloader](https://github.com/Optiboot/optiboot/) for AVR boards.
+This version of the MultiModule bootloader is based on [StmMultiBoot](https://github.com/MikeBland/StmMultiBoot/) and [StmDualBoot](https://github.com/MikeBland/StmDualBoot/) by Mike Blandford, which are in turn based on the [OptiBoot bootloader](https://github.com/Optiboot/optiboot/) for AVR boards.

 ---